Factorization of the forward-backward charge asymmetry and measurements of the weak mixing angle and proton structure at hadron colliders: Abstract

 \section{Abstract}

 The forward-backward charge asymmetry ($A_{FB}$) at hadron colliders is sensitive to both the electroweak (EW) symmetry breaking represented by the effective weak mixing angle $\effstw$, and the proton structure information in the initial state modeled by the parton distribution functions (PDFs).
 Due to their strong correlation, the precisions of determination on $\effstw$ and PDFs using the measured $A_{FB}$ spectrum are limited.
-In this paper, we define a set of PDF-dependent parameters which factorize the proton structure information in the $A_{FB}$ observation.
-These parameters reflect unique information of the relative difference between quarks and antiquarks, and can be simultaneously measured, with $\effstw$, by fitting to the $A_{FB}$ distributions observed from one single experiment.
-Correlations between $\effstw$ and the PDF-dependent parameters are automatically considered in the fit.
-It is demonstrated that with 1 ab$^{-1}$ data of 13 TeV proton collisions, the precision of $\effstw$ determination can be significantly improved, compared to a conventional measurement of simply using the current PDF predictions.
-At the same time, the fitted PDF-dependent parameters can be used to further reduce the current PDF uncertainties.
+In this paper, we define a set of structure parameters which factorize the unique proton information of the relative difference between quarks and antiquarks in the $A_{FB}$ observation.
+Other than the conventional way of extracting $\effstw$ from the convolution of PDF and EW calculations, we propose a new method to simultaneously determine the value of $\effstw$ and the proton structure terms by fitting to the observed $A_{FB}$ distribution, and point out the necessity of specifying additional observations to further reduce the uncertainties on the proton structure terms respectively, so that model-independent high precision $\effstw$ and proton structure measurements can be achieved at the future LHC experiments.